emerald-dao/1-non-fungible-token/README.md

 <img src="https://i.imgur.com/GjCa4NF.png" alt="error when getting NFTs" />

 Again, this is because we haven't set up the user's account.
-This time, we will do it manually by clicking the `Setup Collection` button:
+We will do this again by clicking the `Setup Collection` button:

 <img src="https://i.imgur.com/VvaLKkW.png" alt="setup collection for user account" />